weaveworks/grafanalib/docs/getting-started.rst

 .. code-block:: console

-  $ generate-alertgroups -o alerts.json example.alertfilebasedprovisioning.py
+  $ generate-alertgroup -o alerts.json example.alertfilebasedprovisioning.py

 Then place the file in the ``provisioning/alerting`` directory and start Grafana Tools like Anisble can assist with the deployment of the alert file.